Shaik7981/Inventory-Analysis/README.md

  This project follows a structured approach with the following key steps:

 1. **Data Processing**:
-   - Load and clean the Adventure Works dataset using Python and pandas.
+   - Load and clean the Inventory Analysis dataset using Python and pandas.
    - Handle missing data, normalize formats, and ensure data consistency.

 2. **SQL Database Setup**:
-   - Create a MySQL database with appropriate tables for each dataset (Product, Sales, Region, etc.).
+   - Create a MySQL database with appropriate tables for each dataset.
    - Load cleaned data into the MySQL tables.

 3. **Power BI Dashboard**: